braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.5.1.1 Commentary: Logic of the Rewrite {#4.5.1.1}

-:::note[**Overview of the Scan-Validate-Weight Sequence**] The rewrite logic underpinning the universal constructor $\mathcal{R}$ represents the core dynamical mechanism of Quantum Braid Dynamics.
+:::info[**Overview of the Scan-Validate-Weight Sequence**] The rewrite logic underpinning the universal constructor $\mathcal{R}$ represents the core dynamical mechanism of Quantum Braid Dynamics.
 It decomposes the evolution into explicit phases:

-1.  **Scanning and Filtering:** The constructor exhaustively identifies candidate sites—compliant 2-paths for creation and existing 3-cycles for destruction.
+1.  **Scanning and Filtering:** The constructor exhaustively identifies candidate sites,compliant 2-paths for creation and existing 3-cycles for destruction.
 This phase embodies the "search for opportunity," mirroring how physical systems probe their local configuration space for low-energy transitions.
 Implicit in this scan is the assumption of locality; modifications focus on neighborhoods of radius $O(1)$ to maintain scalability.
 2.  **Validation (The AEC Pre-Check):** Before a probability is even assigned, addition proposals must pass a deterministic filter.
 The AEC pre-check rejects any edge that would close a causal loop, enforcing Axiom 3 (Acyclic Effective Causality).
 This makes the arrow of time a hard constraint, not a statistical average.
 Deletions require no such check, as removing edges cannot create cycles.
 3.  **Probabilistic Weighting:** Surviving proposals are assigned acceptance probabilities derived from the thermodynamic foundations (§4.4).
 Additions begin at unity ($\mathbb{P}=1$) but are damped by friction ($\mu$) in high-stress regions.
 Deletions begin at one-half ($\mathbb{P}=0.5$) but are boosted by catalysis ($\lambda_{cat}$) in tense regions.
 This modulation creates a self-regulating feedback loop: the system favors growth in sparse regions and pruning in dense ones.